You need to activate javascript for this site.

 Solomons G.T.W., Fryhle C.B. & Snyder,S.A., "Organic Chemistry", 12th Edition, John Wiley & Sons, New York, USA, 2017.

-Teaching Methodologies and Assessment Criteria Theoretical Classes (T) - Oral presentation of the subject matter, aided by audiovisual means, promoting debate between students and teacher.
+Teaching Methodologies and Assessment Criteria Theoretical classes (T)- Oral exposition of the subject, with the support of audiovisual media promoting discussion between students and teacher

-Laboratory Classes (PL) - Experimental classes where students, in groups, carry out experimental work based on protocols.
+Laboratory classes - experimental class where students, in group, perform experimental work based on procedure guides

-Laboratory evaluation: laboratory performance, reports, answers to questions about laboratory work and/or reports
+- Laboratory evaluation: laboratory performance, reports, answer to questions about laboratory work and / or reports)

 Language Portuguese.
 Tutorial support is available in English.